Present Simple Affirmative Negative ESL Games, Activities and Worksheets

 ESL Present Simple Board Game - Grammar: Forming Sentences from Prompts - Group Work - Elementary (A1-A2) - 25 minutes

 In this fun present simple board game, students make true present simple affirmative or negative statements from prompts.
-Players take it in turns to roll the dice and move their counter along the board.
+Players take turns rolling the dice and moving their counter along the board.
 When a player lands on a square, they make a true present simple affirmative or negative statement using the prompt on the square.
-If need be, the player indicates who they are talking about, e.g. 'He doesn't come from Spain'.
+If need be, the player indicates who they are talking about, e.g. 'He doesn't come from Spain.'
 The other group members listen to the sentence and decide if it is grammatically correct or not.
 If it is, the player stays on the square.
 If not, the player must go back two spaces.
 If players land on the same square, they are not allowed to repeat another student's sentence.
 The first player to reach the finish wins the game.

 Positive or Negative Board Game Preview